-(A) The provider of a HCS shall assure all staff members provide services in accordance with:
+(A) Each provider of a HCS shall ensure that all staff members provide services in accordance with:

 (1) The patient's plan of care;